 Example: “The software development process I use is the same one I learned early in my career and is very typical in the industry.
 It begins with a requirement analysis which leads to the specifications and software architecture.
 Once they are completed, I move on to development, implementation, testing, and documentation.
 After this is done and the software is fully developed, my attention turns to training and support issues as well as ongoing maintenance and upgrades.”

 Questions: In your opinion, what is the difference between computer software and a computer program?

-Explanation: An interviewer will ask this type of question to begin to explore your knowledge, skills, experience, and qualifications for this job.
-Knowing the distinction between these two standard terms is not that difficult but will indicate that you are a viable candidate and convince the interviewer to proceed with the interview.
+Explanation: An interviewer will ask this type of question to begin to explore your knowledge, skills, experience, and qualifications for the job.
+Knowing the distinction between these two standard terms is not that difficult but will indicate you are a viable candidate and convince the interviewer to proceed with the interview.

 Example: “Many people confuse these two terms.
 The way I define them is that a computer program is a set of code that executes specific tasks.
-Computer Software, on the other hand, is an application that performs a function for the end-user.
-Computer Software contains computer programs.
-Computer Software is more user-centric, whereas computer programs are more machine-centric.”
+Computer software, on the other hand, is an application that performs a function for the end-user.
+Computer software contains computer programs.
+Computer software is more user-centric, whereas computer programs are more machine-centric.”